joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 11

 Today was pretty straight forward as far as understanding the lab.
 A lot of it seemed familiar since we have covered some of it in other labs.
 I was able to finish most of the Lab in a timely manner.
 Just need to tweek some things to get all of the pieces working together.
 Should be complete by tomorrow.

+#Learning Journal Day 12

+I enjoyed todays Lab.
+It had its challenging moments but I was able to complete this in a timely manner.
+It was a bit easier since we implemented some of the tools we used from the previous lab.
+Remembering all the tiny pieces seem to be the toughest part.
+Sometimes just the most minor detail can make your entire code seem broken.
+Its always refresing to figure it out and see the code run.
+Need more days like that.